atahancaldir/Socket-Battleship/README.md

-# Battleship game project with Python
+# Battleship game project (CS 447 Project 1)

-CS 447 Project 1
+Project is completely built with Python.
+Required packages can be found in *requirements.txt* file.

+PyQt5 framework is used to create the graphical user interface(GUI).